 Are Electric Kettles made of metal?

-Electric tea kettles are made primarily made of steel, iron, silver, aluminium, or a combination of plastic and metal.
+Electric tea kettles are made primarily made of steel, iron, silver, aluminum, or a combination of plastic and metal.

 The electrical components of an electric kettle include the heating element, a thermostat, which turns off the kettle automatically when finished boiling, a wire linking the element to the cord, and the plug.